aldeeyar/innometrics-info/README.md

 performance of the transactional database during data processing.

 ## Frontend
 In the frontend part we have some data structures, such as company, agent (integration), and GQM model.

+### Agent
 Agent is a service collecting data about user behaviour on predefined metrics.

+### Company
 Company creates a company where a user can connect monitoring of agent metrics, as well as add team members.

+### Integration (Agent x Company)
 To create a connection between agents and companies there is an integration service.
 One integration can have several metrics on how to obtain data.

+### GQM
 GQM helps to estimate which methods to use in integration based on user goal.

  ## Links